Gadolinium: Element Properties And Uses

 Frequently Asked Questions

-What are the main applications of gadolinium?
+What are the main uses of gadolinium?

 How is gadolinium extracted from its ores?